TomDeneire/ulpia/README.md

 ### Serverless

 An application that sends out requests to different APIs is typically made in a server-client environment.
-As I didn't want to set up a separate server for this, I made the application *serverless* by performing the web requests in the browser.
-This involved the use of a CORS proxy.
+As I didn't want to set up a separate server for this, I made the application *serverless* by performing the web requests in the browser (using a CORS proxy).
+So instead of having to maintain a server environment, I can host just this project on GitHub Pages as a static website.

 ### Go / WebAssembly